30-year fixed rate home loans don't exist in Australia. We explain why.

 |Consider fees||You'll also want to look at all out-of-pocket fees such as application, legal, valuation and settlement fees.
 Finally, you'll want to compare the offered additional features.
 If you want a loan that offers you flexible repayments be sure to look for one that has the best deal regarding that feature.
 By comparing loans you'll be able to find exactly what you're looking for at the best possible price.|

-While 30 year fixed rate home loans are popular in other parts of the world they still aren’t offered in Australia.
-You can find a 15 year fixed rate loan with an option to extend your rate for an additional 15 years.
+While 30 year fixed rate home loans are popular in other parts of the world they aren’t offered in Australia.
+You may, however, be able to find a 15 year fixed rate loan with an option to extend your rate for an additional 15 years.